 The Carbon Tax Component

 South Africa introduced a Carbon Tax in 2019.
-An R0.11/L component of the petrol levy represents the carbon cost of combusting liquid fuel — approximately R0.09/L for petrol and higher for diesel.
+The carbon fuel levy is now R0.19/L for petrol and R0.23/L for diesel (Budget 2026), embedded within the General Fuel Levy.
 This component has increased incrementally each year in line with the Carbon Tax Act's trajectory.

 You can include your monthly fuel consumption in the BleedRate calculator to see exactly how much of your annual fuel spend goes to government levies — and how it fits into your total tax footprint.